wwarodom/fgb/README.md

 ```

 - rename config.json.example to config.json
-- update variable in config.json (Need to grab from Relate facebook links above)
+- update all variables in config.json (Need to grab from "Relate facebook links" above)

 ```bash
 $ node index.js